- About Us

-15. Benjamin L. Luftman is a founding partner at Luftman, Heck & Associates
+Benjamin L. Luftman, Founding partner at Luftman, Heck & Associates

 My firm adopted legal technology, in the form of Salesforce a number of years ago.
 Salesforce is a customer relationship management (CRM) software.
 Given the growth of my firm and the volume of clients we service, there is time involved and allotted for everything during the workday.
 Time is a precious commodity.
 Being as efficient as we could with our time was the primary motivator.

 A perfect example of this would be court filings.
 It takes time to type in a client’s name, court information, etc. Multiply this by numerous clients daily and a great deal of time was spent on that particular task.
 Salesforce has apps that you can add to it.
 One of which is a conga composer.

 By adding conga composer and all of the courts in Ohio we service, as soon as we initially enter our client’s information and court/case information into salesforce, it allows us to automatically populate all of the normal court filings.